The information in this document applies to Tiny Tapeout 04 and beyond.

 The caravel chip uses the sky130_ef_io_gpiov2_pad macro for the I/O pads.
 The documentation specifies a maximum input frequency of 66 MHz.
 Therefore, we believe that the maximum clock frequency for your designs will be around 66 MHz.

-The Tiny Tapeout Demo board can generate the clock signal for your designs.
-The clock is generated by the on-board RP2040 microcontroller (firmware source code).
+The Tiny Tapeout Demo board can generate the clock signal for your design.
+The frequency of the clock signal can be configured by the user, between 1 Hz and 66.5 MHz.
+The clock is generated by the on-board RP2040 microcontroller, using the PWM or PIO hardware peripherals to divide the RP2040 system clock.